 New approaches to assess RF compliance provide greater accuracy and are applicable to all mobile technologies.
 Smart antenna technologies produce a number of narrow beams that change with call requirements.
-These changing beams require new approaches to assessing compliance as existing methods would significantly overestimate the size of the compliance zones

-Mobile network antennas are typically directional.
-Compliance zones extend in front of the antenna and a small distance above and below.
+These changing beams require new approaches to assessing compliance as existing methods would significantly overestimate the size of the compliance zones and a small distance above and below.
 If an antenna could be accessible to the public, then there are signs and barriers to advise them of the antenna, and how to proceed safely.
 The antennas are positioned so the public cannot access these areas.
 Access and shutdown procedures for maintenance workers may be agreed between the mobile operator and the landlord of a rooftop or the operator of street lights when the antenna is installed.